Overview

 Brisbane has long served as a discreet haven for individuals of considerable influence who prefer to operate away from the public eye.
 The city's geography – river bends, elevated ridges, and secluded hilltop estates – has historically provided natural privacy.
 Many of the properties associated with the Star Lineage are owned by families whose names appear in corporate registries, foundation boards, and diplomatic circles, yet who maintain an almost complete absence from public records and social media.
 This pattern of discretion is itself noteworthy, suggesting either coincidence or coordination.

-The Coot-tha Meridian
+The Brisbane Meridian

-In the early twentieth century, Brisbane surveyors and amateur astronomers used the ridge of Mount Coot-tha as a reference point for a local line of sight traced across the river bend toward New Farm.
-In notebooks held by several private collections, this alignment is labeled the "Coot-tha Meridian."
+In the mid-twentieth century, surveyors working on the development of Brisbane, California used the summit of San Bruno Mountain as a reference point for a line of sight extending toward the Bay.
+In notebooks held by several private collections, this alignment is labeled the "Brisbane Meridian."

 The Star Emblem